 Latin America is a highly heterogeneous region, with differences in levels of economic development and social and indigenous history, both among and within countries.
-The impacts of climate change, in particular glacial melt and changes in river flows, extreme weather events and risks to food production systems affect development in both rural and urban areas in the region (World Bank, 2014).
-Climate finance in the Latin American region is highly concentrated, with Brazil and Mexico receiving half of the region’s funding.
-Mitigation activities receive more than six times that of adaptation from multilateral climate funds, at USD 2.5 billion and USD 0.4 billion respectively.
-Since 2003, a total of USD 3.1 billion has been approved for 335 projects in the region from multilateral climate funds tracked by the CFU website1 and 26 new projects were approved in 2017 totalling USD 261 million.
-The World Bank administered Climate Investment Funds (CTF, FIP, PPCR and SREP), the Global Environment Facility and the Green Climate Fund collectively funded 69% of these new projects.
+The impacts of climate change – in particular glacial melt and changes in river flows, extreme weather events and risks to food production systems – affect development in both rural and urban areas in the region (World Bank, 2014).
+Climate finance in the Latin American region is highly concentrated, with Brazil, Mexico, Costa Rica and Colombia receiving close to half of the region’s funding.
+Mitigation activities, including forest protection and reforestation, receive more than five times that of adaptation from multilateral climate funds, at USD 3.4 billion and USD 0.67 billion respectively.
+Since 2003, a total of USD 5 billion has been approved for 550 projects in the region from multilateral climate funds tracked by Climate Funds Update (CFU).
+In 2021, 30 new projects were approved totalling USD 811 million.
+The Green Climate Fund (GCF) funded 91% of these new projects.